Skip to main content

 • The Beta Phase (2025-25) focussed on six priority topics - selected for further methods development and production of indicator tools on the platform.

-For more information on the framework development process see section 2.3 of the SOSCHI Framework Report.
+For more information on the framework development process see section 1.3 of the SOSCHI framework report

 How do I get information on climate and health impacts for the country or area I live in?